cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Mindcode provides a mechanism of encoding a custom instruction not known to Mindcode.
 Using custom instructions is useful in only a few cases:

-1. You want to use instructions provided by a Mindustry mod.
+1. You want to use a nonstandard instructions provided by some Mindustry mod.
 2. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
 3. An instruction was not implemented correctly in Mindcode and a fix is not available.

 Custom instructions may interact with Mindustry World or provide information about Mindustry World.
 If an instruction alters the program flow (for example, if a new function call instruction was added to Mindustry Logic), it cannot be safely encoded using this mechanism.
-In addition, some custom instructions might break existing optimizations through their side effects.

-Custom instructions are created using the `mlog()` function:
+Custom instructions are created using one of these functions:

+* `mlog()`: creates a standard instruction.
+Mindcode assumes the instruction has some effect on the Mindustry world and will not remove the instruction during optimizations.
+* `mlogSafe()`: creates an instruction which doesn't have an effect on the Mindustry world (for example, `set`, `packcolor` or `sensor` are such instructions).
+Mindcode may remove the instruction if the value(s) it produces are not used by the rest of the program.
+* `mlogText()`: creates an instruction which manipulates the text buffer.
+Mindcode never removes the instruction, and furthermore handles it correctly during Print Merging optimizations.

+Each of these functions takes the following arguments:

-* The first argument to the `mlog` function needs to be a string literal.
+* The first argument to the function needs to be a string literal.
 This literal is the instruction code.
 * All other arguments must be either keywords, literals, or user variables.
   * Keyword: the keyword is used as an instruction argument (without the Mindcode specific `:` prefix).
 No `in` or `out` modifiers may be used.
   * String literal: the text represented by the string literal is used as an instruction argument.
 If the `in` modifier is used, the string literal will be used as an argument including the enclosing double quotes.